Nguyễn Khải Hoàn

 Nguyễn Khải Hoàn (born January 3, 1975) is a Vietnamese entrepreneur and philanthropist.
 He is the founder and Chairman of Khai Hoan Group and Khai Hoan Land.
 He is also known for the innovative use of "reading culture" as a method of personal and corporate development.
 His commitment to books and the art of reading have led him to develop a number of charitable and philanthropic projects.

 Personal life

-Nguyễn Khải Hoàn was born and raised in a family dedicated to arts and culture.
+Nguyễn Khải Hoàn was born and raised in a family dedicated to arts and culture, while his paternal ancestors are from Nam Dinh and his maternal family is from Hung Yen Province.
 His father, Nguyễn Khải, was an influential writer of 20th-century Vietnamese literature.
 Nguyễn Khải Hoàn currently resides in District 7, Ho Chi Minh City.
 He is married to Trần Thị Thu Hương and has 4 children.

 Career

 Despite his literary upbringing, Nguyễn Khải Hoàn developed an interest in real estate early on.
 At the age of 20, he began his real estate management career.

 In 2009, Nguyễn Khải Hoàn and five others founded Khai Hoan Land Group Joint Stock Company, specializing in real estate investment, development and brokerage in Ho Chi Minh City and neighboring provinces.
 As of May 2022, the company amassed an authorized capital of 4,431 billion VND with Nguyễn Khải Hoàn holding 30.61% of the authorized stocks.
 The other four founders are members of Nguyễn Khải Hoàn’s family, including his brother, sister, and partner Trần Thị Thu Hương, the latter of whom currently has 13.68% of the company’s stocks.

 On June 26, 2021, Khai Hoan Land Group Joint Stock Company in Ho Chi Minh reached an agreement with T&T Group to become the sole developer and distributor for all projects under the T&T Group brand in the whole country.
 The agreement solidified Khai Hoan Land's position as one of the leading housing developers and commercial real estate agencies in Vietnam.

 On July 19, 2021, Khai Hoan Land stocks were officially listed on the Ho Chi Minh City Stock Exchange (HOSE) as KHG.